E3SM-Project/polaris/docs/developers_guide/organization.md

 ### Adding E3SM component as an input

-If a step involves running the E3SM component, the model executable can be linked and added  as an input to the step by calling {py:func}`polaris.model.add_model_as_input()` in `__init__()` or the `setup()` method.
+If a step involves running the E3SM component, it should descend from :py:class`polaris.ModelStep`.
+The model executable will  automatically be linked and added as an input to the step.
 This way, if the user has forgotten to compile the model, this will be obvious by the broken symlink and the step will immediately fail because of the missing input.
 The path to the executable is automatically detected based on the work directory for the step and the config options.

 (dev-suites)=